dssg/census-communities-usa/README.md

 This the repo for the API that exposes [LODES](http://lehd.did.census.gov/onthemap/LODES7/LODESTechDoc7.0.pdf) via a JSON api.

 The JSON API is served via a flask app.
 A copy is currently living on [heroku](http://enigmatic-fjord-3697.herokuapp.com/).
 The database is [MongoDB](http://mongodb.com/).
+The API and its contents live in `/web`.

+You can see an example of each item in the collection in `/data_notes/example_data.json`.
+The data notes folder contains info on the dataset.

-The requests avalible are `/year/year_num`,`/state/state_abbv` & `/get-all/year/state`
+The scrapers are live in `/scrapers`.

-`/state` returns a json list of all the records for a given state.
-The form of request is `/CA`,`/IL`, etc.

-`/year` takes a numerical year 2002 to 2011 and returns a json list for all the records in the year.

-`/year/state` returns the records for a given state and given year.

-The base unit of reuturn datepoint, and each query will return a list of datapoints..

-An example data point can be found in… [TODO]

 Each datapoint represents a census block.

+We would like to build an API that allows you to